Gwyddion (software)

 Gwyddion is a multiplatform modular free software for visualization and analysis of data from scanning probe microscopy (SPM) techniques (like AFM, MFM, STM, SNOM/NSOM).
-The project is led by its main developers David Nečas (Yeti) and Petr Klapetek who work together with several various developers across the world.
+The project is led by its main developers David Nečas (Yeti) and Petr Klapetek who work together with various developers across the world.
 The software is made available as free software under the terms of the GNU General Public License.